Luet oppimateriaalin englanninkielistä versiota. Mainitsit kuitenkin taustakyselyssä

 programming environments, you may wish to steer clear of them.
 Scala’s “magic words”,

-val, properly termed reserved words (varattu sana), can’t be used as
+such as val, properly termed reserved words (varattu sana), can’t be used as

 Characters in upper case are distinct from those in lower case, so when you name your